XinYangMTSU/D3JS/Intro.md

 ## `1.1 What is D3.js ?`

 <h3>

-  D3.js is a <strong>data-driven JavaScript library</strong> for manipulating DOM documents based on data, which produces dynamic and interactive data visualizations.
+  D3.js is a `data-driven JavaScript library` for manipulating DOM documents based on data, which produces dynamic and interactive data visualizations.

   The data is showcased with the help of `HTML, SVG and CSS`, through D3.js and by binding Document Object Model elements.